Have you ever been at a party and hesitated when someone asked, “So what do you do?”

 Freelancers typically exchange time for money using marketable skills to complete projects for different companies.
 They work more toward supporting other companies than creating their own products or additional revenue streams outside of their freelance services.

-Of course, freelancers are self-employed and can enjoy all the fun perks of working for yourself, like choosing your own hours, setting your own prices and, of course, working in your pajamas (or pantsless as Edgar prefers!).
-And they are loving it!
+Of course, freelancers are self-employed and can enjoy all the fun perks of working for yourself, like choosing your hours, setting your prices, and, of course, working in your pajamas (or pantsless as Edgar prefers!).
+And they love it!
 51% of freelancers say no amount of money would get them to take a traditional job. #LoveWhatYouDo

-Freelancers typically focus on strengthening their specific skills so they are able to charge more and take on more complex projects.
+Freelancers typically focus on strengthening their specific skills, so they can charge more and take on more complex projects.
 In fact, 45% of full-time freelancers who left a traditional job say they participate in more training and education than when they were full-time employees.

 Here’s an example of a freelancer: